-No. Standard 6. be able to practise in a non-discriminatory manner 6.1 be able to demonstrate sensitivity to social, economic and cultural factors that affect diet, lifestyle and health and that may affect the interaction between client and dietitian Respondents suggested the following amendments: be able to demonstrate sensitivity to social, economic, religious, and cultural factors that affect diet, lifestyle and health and that may affect the interaction between client and dietitian be able to demonstrate sensitivity to personal, social, economic and cultural factors that affect diet, lifestyle and health and that may affect the interaction between client and dietitian be able to demonstrate sensitivity to social, economic and cultural factors that affect diet, lifestyle and health and that may affect the interaction between client and dietitian be able to demonstrate sensitivity to social, economic and cultural factors that affect diet, lifestyle and health and that may affect the interaction between elient service user and dietitian be able to demonstrate sensitivity to social, economic and cultural factors that affect diet, lifestyle and health and that may affect the interaction between elient and dietitian be able to demonstrate sensitivity to social, economic and cultural factors that affect diet, lifestyle and health and that may affect the interaction between elient and dietitian be able to assess and demonstrate sensitivity to social, economic and cultural factors that affect diet, lifestyle and health and that may affect the interaction between elient and dietitian be able to assess and demonstrate sensitivity to social, economic and cultural factors that affect diet, lifestyle and health and that may affect the interaction between elient and dietitian 7. understand the importance of and be able to maintain confidentiality 7.1 be aware of the limits of the concept of confidentiality One respondent suggested the following amendment: • be aware of the limits of the concept of confidentiality
+No. Standard 6. be able to practise in a non-discriminatory manner 6.1 be able to demonstrate sensitivity to social, economic and cultural factors that affect diet, lifestyle and health and that may affect the interaction between client and dietitian Respondents suggested the following amendments: be able to demonstrate sensitivity to social, economic, religious, and cultural factors that affect diet, lifestyle and health and that may affect the interaction between client and dietitian be able to demonstrate sensitivity to personal, social, economic and cultural factors that affect diet, lifestyle and health and that may affect the interaction between client and dietitian be able to demonstrate sensitivity to social, economic and cultural factors that affect diet, lifestyle and health and that may affect the interaction between elient service user and dietitian be able to demonstrate sensitivity to social, economic and cultural factors that affect diet, lifestyle and health and that may affect the interaction between client and dietitian be able to assess and demonstrate sensitivity to social, economic and cultural factors that affect diet, lifestyle and health and that may affect the interaction advice/intervention being discussed between client and dietitian 7. understand the importance of and be able to maintain confidentiality 7.1 be aware of the limits of the concept of confidentiality One respondent suggested the following amendment: • be aware of the limits of the concept of confidentiality

-No. Standard 7.2 understand the principles of information governance and be aware of the safe and effective use of health and social care information One respondent suggested the following amendment: understand the principles and legal implications of information governance and be aware of the safe and effective use of health and social care information understand the principles of information governance and be aware of the safe and effective use of health and social care information in all formats including IT formats such as emails, shared networks, and electronic records apply understand the principles of information governance and be aware of the safe and effective use of health and social care information in all formats including IT formats such as emails, shared networks, and electronic records 8. be able to communicate effectively 8.1 be able to demonstrate effective and appropriate verbal and non-verbal communication skills when interacting with a diverse range of individuals, groups, and communities Respondents suggested the following amendments: be able to demonstrate effective and appropriate verbal, and non-verbal, and written communication skills when interacting with a diverse range of individuals, groups, and communities be able to demonstrate effective and appropriate verbal and non-verbal communication skills when interacting with a diverse range of individuals, groups, and communities and appropriate verbal and non-verbal communication skills when interacting with a diverse range of individuals, groups, and communities, including colleagues from other professions 8.2 be able to communicate in English to the standard equivalent to level 7 of the International English Language Testing System, with no element below 6.5^4
+No. Standard 7.2 understand the principles of information governance and be aware of the safe and effective use of health and social care information One respondent suggested the following amendment: understand the principles and legal implications of information governance and be aware of the safe and effective use of health and social care information understand the principles of information governance and be aware of the safe and effective use of health and social care information in all formats including IT formats such as emails, shared networks, and electronic records apply understand the principles of information governance and be aware of the safe and effective use of health and social care information 8. be able to communicate effectively 8.1 be able to demonstrate effective and appropriate verbal and non-verbal communication skills when interacting with a diverse range of individuals, groups, and communities be able to demonstrate effective and appropriate verbal, and non-verbal, and written communication skills when interacting with a diverse range of individuals, groups, and communities be able to demonstrate effective and appropriate verbal and non-verbal communication skills when interacting with a diverse range of individuals, groups, and communities, including colleagues from other professions 8.2 be able to communicate in English to the standard equivalent to level 7 of the International English Language Testing System, with no element below 6.5

-4 The International English Language Testing System (IELTS) tests competence in spoken and written English.
+&lt;sup>4 The International English Language Testing System (IELTS) tests competence in spoken and written English.
 Applicants who have qualified outside of the UK, whose first language is not English and who are not nationals of a country within the European Economic Area (EEA) or Switzerland, have to provide evidence that they have reached the necessary standard.
 We also accept the TOEFL test as an equivalent.
 Please visit our website for more information.